gitlabhq/gitlab-runner/docs/executors/README.md

 1. For example using [Vagrant](https://www.vagrantup.com/docs/virtualbox/ "Vagrant documentation for VirtualBox")
 1. Dependent on what kind of environment you are provisioning.
 It can be completely isolated or shared between each build.
+1. When a Runner's file system access is not protected, jobs can access the entire system including the Runner's token, and the cache and code of other jobs.
+   Executors marked ✓ don't allow Runner to access the file system by default.
+   However, security flaws or certain configurations could allow jobs to break out of their container and access the file system hosting Runner.

 ### I am not sure